strapi/documentation/docs/user-docs/latest/settings/configuring-users-permissions-plugin-settings.md

 5. Click on the **Save** button.

 ::: tip NOTE
-Other providers that are not proposed by default by Strapi can only be added manually through the code of your Strapi application (see Developer documentation).
+Other providers that are not proposed by default by Strapi can be added manually through the code of your Strapi application (see [Developer documentation](https://strapi.io/documentation/developer-docs/latest/development/plugins/users-permissions.html)).
 :::

 ## Configuring email templates